Course Description

 Additional Information

-In this course you will define a useful tool for the analysis of biological data, write an R package to support it, review and critique other packages, improve and document your work, and submit the finalized tool with an implementation of a Shiny application to support the R package.
+In this course you will define a useful tool for the analysis of biological data, write an R package to support it following best practices, review and critique other packages, improve and document your work, and submit the finalized tool with an implementation of a Shiny application to support the R package.
 You must have access to Internet and a computer with administrative privileges for hands-on practice and software implementation.
-For topics, see tentative syllabus.
+For topics, and deadlines, see syllabus.